 I looked out the window at the landscape and thought about how many people choose to see Europe at 30,000 feet quickly flying from country to country utilizing budget airlines and never really seeing life outside the big cities.
 I prefer to have my feet close to the ground when I really want to see an area, which is why I chose rail travel as my way to experience Europe this spring.

 When I received the Global Rail Pass brochure in the mail I felt giddy with excitement.
 It was the same feeling I would get when I was a young kid and my mother would release me in the candy aisle at Ben Franklin after I received a good checkup from the Dentist. (yes – I know it’s a twisted reward for no cavities – but it was our tradition).
 I unfolded the big Eurail map on the table and started to dream of all of the places I could go – I had all of Europe to choose from!

-• You can ride the train on 15 days during that 2 months.
+- You can ride the train for 15 days during that 2 months.
 Overnight trains don’t count as 2 days – they only count as one – but you need to read the fine print on how to record them on your pass else (like me), you’ll easily screw up and lose a day.

 I also had a few surprises on the train – one of the biggest ones was when the train passed from Denmark to Germany over the Baltic Sea.
 I expected that there would be a bridge or tunnel similar to how we passed over the Great Belt Bridge and Tunnel connecting the Danish islands of Zealand and Funen to finally pull into Copenhagen.
 However, I was stunned when the whole train rolled onto a ferry and turned into a boat!
 The ferry ride was 45 minutes with spectacular views and a nice dose of fresh air on a long train ride from Sweden to Germany.

-Disclosure: ACPRail provided me my Eurail pass for this trip.
-However all of the opinions expressed here are my own.
+Disclosure: ACPRail provided me with my Eurail pass for this trip.
+However, all of the opinions expressed here are my own.